titilda/appunti/Foundations of Artificial Intelligence/index.md

 The best algorithm for the tree search is the **Best-First Search**.

-## Chapter Five: Uninformed Search Startegies
+## Chapter Five: Uninformed Search Strategies

-**Uninformed Search Startegies**: They use only the information conteined in the problem formulation.
+**Uninformed Search Strategies**: They use only the information contained in the problem formulation.

 **The Five Elements of U.S.S.**